-Data reporting training webinars and workshops are offered throughout the year and information can be found on our websites.
-In addition, CCCS staff is available for immediate technical assistance via phone or email and also for onsite assistance by request.
+Data reporting training webinars and workshops are offered throughout the year and information can be found on our website, www.coloradostateplan.com.
+In addition, CCCS staff is available for immediate technical assistance via phone or email and for onsite assistance by request.
 Please refer to the contact information at the beginning of this handbook section if you wish to explore this option.
 We highly encourage you to do so.

-6 Section IVb: Managing CTE Contacts
+6 Managing CTE Contacts